sachinkumarsingh092/urlshort/README.md

 # urlshort
-Make your URL short like bit.ly
+Make your own short URLs like `bit.ly`.